srinandan/hybrid-network-policies/README.md

 * apigee-deployment-controller - Custom controller that creates and updates Kubernetes and Istio resources
 * apigee-metrics - Apigee Metrics Agent (sends application metrics to Stackdriver)
 * apigee-logger - Apigee Logger Agent (sends applications logs to Stackdriver)
+* istio-ingressgateway - Ingress proxy to all API gateways in the cluster
+* apigee-mart-istio-ingressgateway - - Ingress proxy to all MART applications in the cluster

 Apigee Cassandra can host multiple orgs and there can be multiple instances per cluster: